Roman-KO/notes/BookManager.md

 1. Programmatically generate child components in App.js
 1. Clicking on header of component changes the child element (font, color, etc)
 1. Render a controlled input field that can be typed into it.
+1. Two input fields: one for title and one for the url.
+1. Make typing event handler dynamic (target any piece of state)
+1. Make two input fields (one for title, one for url) controlled by a single dynamic handler
+1. Make inputs add a new resource to page
+1. Render a button in App that returns something via event handler

 <!-- 1.
 Store Links in a ... flat.json (and store in github?) -->